ck37/tree-sitter-pandoc-markdown/docs/plan.md

 3. **Accept limitation**: Document that definition lists are not supported in tree-sitter-pandoc-markdown

 **Recommendation:** Accept limitation and document.
 This is not a bug or implementation flaw - it's an architectural constraint of LR(1) parsing that cannot be worked around.

+**External Validation:** The [Quarto Markdown Parser](https://github.com/quarto-dev/quarto-markdown) project independently reached identical conclusions: "Definition lists offer the same problem.
+There's no way to know that the following construct isn't a paragraph followed by something else without parsing the entire paragraph first.
+We will also not support definition lists directly."
+See [quarto-parser-comparison.md](./quarto-parser-comparison.md) for detailed architectural comparison.

 #### 2.2 Line Blocks
 **Status:** Deferred (attempted 2025-10-11, requires grammar restructuring)